When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Contraindications

-Finding the patient in serious condition.
+The patient is in serious condition.

-The presence of mental disorders.
+Presence of mental disorders.

 Asthma, poor blood clotting.